Doris Barr

-Doris "Dodie" Barr (August 26, 1921 – July 12, 2009) was a pitcher who played from 1943 through 1952 in the All-American Girls Professional Baseball League.
+Doris "Dodie" Barr (August 26, 1921 – July 12, 2009) was a Canadian pitcher who played from 1943 through 1952 in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 6", 145 lb., Barr batted and threw left-handed.
 She was born in Starbuck, Manitoba, Canada.

 Early life

 Doris, daughter of Malcolm and Susan Barr, was just a small town girl before she found herself being swept up into the world of women's baseball at the height of the World War II.
 A dominant lefty hurler, she enjoyed a prolific career over eight seasons in the All-American Girls Professional Baseball League, winning a League Championship title and earning three inductions into several baseball halls of fame across North America.

 The AAGBL flourished in the 1940s when the Major Leagues went on hold as men went to war.
 The league lasted a little over a decade, dismantling in 1954.
 Still, the void the league filled during wartime was inspiration enough for the 1992 film A League of Their Own, directed by Penny Marshall and starred by Geena Davis, Tom Hanks and Madonna.